Edinger Pediatrics provides care to infants, children, adolescents, and young adults.

 Dr. Pellman received his medical degree with honors from the University of Illinois.
 His internship was at LA County-USC Medical Center, and he completed his pediatric residency training at the University of Illinois Research Hospital in Chicago.
 After service in the U.S. Army, he joined Edinger Medical Group Pediatric Department (now Edinger Pediatrics).
 He has been very active in the American Academy of Pediatrics (AAP) both nationally as a member of the infectious disease, breastfeeding and armed service (West) sections, and locally in its Orange County Chapter as president, education chair, breastfeeding coordinator and PROS (Pediatric Research in the Office Setting) chair.
 He is a clinical professor of pediatrics at University of California, Irvine, and has been involved for many years with both FDA-sponsored and independent vaccine research in children.
 He and his wife have five daughters and six grandchildren.

 Dr. Tran graduated cum laude from Harvard University.
 Following a brief stint as a financial analyst on Wall Street, she received her medical degree from the Dartmouth University/Brown University Medical Program.
 She completed her pediatric residency and training at UCLA.
 She has been, and continues to be, very involved in volunteer activities in the Vietnamese community as well as international medical missions.
 She has also been involved in both FDA-sponsored and independent vaccine research.

-Dr. Leon is a member of the CHOC Primary Care Network who treats kids and teens in Orange County.
+Dr. Lee is board certified in pediatrics and is a member of the CHOC Primary Care Network who treats kids and teens in Orange Ccounty.